nytimes/kyt/README.md

 * ES2015 feature syntax
 * CSS Module and SASS support
 * Style and script linter rulesets
-* A pre-configured test runner with AVA
+* A pre-configured test runner with Jest

 Developers design their own architecture, choosing the tools they need for rendering, styling, and handling data.